nicholas-fedor/shoutrrr/docs/services/push/gotify/index.md

 **Solutions:**

-- For self-signed certificates, use `disabletls=yes`
+- For self-signed certificates, use `insecureskipverify=yes` to skip verification while maintaining HTTPS
+- For development/testing with HTTP, use `disabletls=yes` to disable TLS entirely
 - Install proper certificates on the Gotify server
 - Verify the certificate is valid and not expired